 - Daymare Cat is a platformer set in Daymare Town that features the music of Canadian singer-songwriter Cat Jahnke, and ends with a link to buy an album.

-- Grow Clay is an advergame spinoff of the GROW series in partnership with a Japanese company called TECROSS.
+- Grow Clay is an advergame for the Japanese company "TECROSS".

 - Submachine: FLF is a side-story Submachine game advertising the UK group Future Loop Foundation.
 (The HD download version removes the advertising, since you're already paying for the game.)